-To begin, many cultures that have grown self-aware fret that other cultures are, or once were, finer.
+To begin, linguists apparently grow self-conscious of the deficiencies of their native tongue at points in their social development.
+They fret that language was finer in a golden age of the past.
 Quintilian deplored the excess ornament of Augustan Latin and leaned backward to the elegance of Cicero, who leaned backward to the 'brevitas' of Demosthenes' Greek.
-Similarly, Sperone degli Speroni, in his Diálogo de la Lengua, approved of Dante's and Petrarch's efforts to improve the 14th century Italian vernacular with an eye to Latin models.
+Similarly, Sperone degli Speroni, in his Dialoga delle Lingue, approved of Dante's and Petrarch's efforts to improve the 14th century Italian vernacular with an eye to Latin models.
+Juan de Valdes wrote a treatise, Diálogo de la Lengua wr.
+1533, publ.
+1736, on the improvement of Spanish.
 Frenchman Joachim du Balley extended Speroni's argument with his Défense et Illustration de la Langue Française 1548, which, according to Ignacio Navarette, suggested:

 "... a conception of literature as a supersystem involving both the classical literatures and the vernaculars, and the enrichment of the vernacular by the adoption of classical genres."
-'Strategies of Appropriation in Speroni and Du Balley', Comparative Literature, V.41, No.2, 1989 This work lamented the (then 1548) inadequacy of the French language for the full range of poetic expression, and encouraged it's systematic improvement by the appropriation of classical examples.
+'Strategies of Appropriation in Speroni and Du Balley', Comparative Literature, V.41, No.2, 1989

+This work lamented the ('present' 1548) inadequacy of the French language for the full range of poetic expression, and encouraged it's systematic improvement by the appropriation of classical examples.
 Without servility, du Balley encouraged "intercanonic plundering" whereby Latin words might be adopted, Latin grammar emulated, and classical genres adapted to vernacular French.
 The Défense became the defining essay of the group of French poets known as 'the Brigade', or 'La Pléiade': chiefly Pierre Ronsard, du Balley, and Jean Antoine de Baïf.
-It is useful to note that 'La Pleiade' was a humanist group -spiritual descendants of Erasmus and Marguerite of Navarre, preferring reform from within the Catholic Church to schism.
+It is useful to note that 'La Pleiade' was a humanist group-spiritual descendants of Erasmus and Marguerite of Navarre, preferring reform from within the Catholic Church to schism.

 'La Pléiade' was a loose affiliation with a nominal membership of seven, but there were many associates and adherents.
 Two associates of particular note, Nicholas Denisot 1515-59 and Charles Utenhove, will interest us here.
 Nicholas was a tutor of French language who quietly advertised his sympathy with Protestant reforms and sought employment in England.
 He was hired by the Lord Protector Edward Seymour and his wife Anne née Stanhope to help educate their children.
 He made a remarkable success of the Seymour's daughters, Anne, Margaret, and Jane, whose poetical works were circulated about the literary communities of Europe.
 This would place du Balley's Défense within arm's length of young de Vere, who was allied with his first cousin (the Seymour girl's younger brother) Lord Edward Seymour 1548-74, in the early 1570's.
-What fascinates about Denisot and 'La Péiade' is their moonlighting; several are known to have engaged in espionage for the French King while ostensibly tutoring-Denisot is credited with the plan by which Francis, Duc de Guise, captured Calais from the English in 1558 Margaret of France, Duchess of Savoy 1523-74, Winifred Stephens, 1911.
+What fascinates about Denisot and 'La Péiade' is their moonlighting; several are known to have engaged in espionage for the French King while ostensibly tutoring-Denisot is credited with the plan by which Francis, Duc de Guise, captured Calais from the English in 1558 Margaret of France.
+Duchess of Savoy 1523-74.
+Winifred Stephens.
+1911.